thunderbird/webext-docs/messages.rst

       .. api-member::
          :name: [``attachment``]
-         :type: (boolean, optional)
+         :type: (boolean or :ref:`messages.QueryRange`, optional)
          :annotation: -- [Added in TB 96, backported to TB 91.4.1]

-         If specified, returns only messages with or without attachments.
+         Whether the message has attachments, or not.
+Supports to specify a :ref:`messages.QueryRange` (min/max) instead of a simple boolean value (none/some).

       .. api-member::